malcolmteas/AutoVersionXcode/README.md

 This script supports using a git code repository and using [semantic versioning](http://semver.org) version numbering.
 More specifically it supports an extension of that version numbering that follows the verison with "d" for development, "a" for alpha, "b" for beta, and "f" for final.
 These are all optional.
 If they are used, then the script will generate a FullVersion value that looks like: `1.0.0d5-1-0B13E-dirty`.

-Set the version in your plist file, set the short bundle string.
-Or, the easy way is to set the version and build number in the "General" tab of your project file.
+Set the version and build number in the "General" tab of your project file.
+This automatically sets these values in your plist file, you can also change them there in your build scripts too.

 In this example the app is 1.0.0 version, development version 5, build 1, with git hash `0B13E` and is dirty, ie there are code changes that are not yet checked into the repository.
 This FullVersion is good for logging, but you might not way to expose it to end users in a release version.
+However it's very nice to know exactly what build and what git commit match this build and version of your app!

 So the auto version script breaks down this FullVersion into components with the following names:
 * SimpleVersion: `1.0.0`
 * Version: `1.0.0d5`
 * BuildNumber: `1`
 * BuildHash: `0B13E-dirty`
-* BuildCode: `1-0B13E-dirty`

 ### Release Phases

 The extension to version numbering I'm using here for the release phases are completely optional.
-These are the definitions that that have been useful.
+These are the definitions that that have been useful in my past projects:

 * Development - Not feature complete, code is being built out and is very much a work in progress
 * Alpha - Not feature complete but largely so.
 The app looks pretty much like it will when done now.
 Those features that are compelete are testable.
 * Beta - Feature complete, but expected to be buggy and possibly unstable.
-Generally serious testing begins now.
+Generally this is when serious testing begins.
 * Final - Undergoing final regression testing before release.
 If it passes, then this is the release software.
 * Release - There's no letter here, it's the final GA (Generally Available) product now.